-Exhibit Number Description
+Exhibit Number

+Description

-- +1.1 Form of Underwriting Agreement. - 2.1 Agreement and Plan of Reorganization dated as of February 23, 2000 by and among PCTEL, Inc., Voyager Technologies, Inc., VT Acquisition Corp. and certain shareholders of Voyager Technologies, Inc. - 3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect. - 3.1.1 Certificate of Amendment to the Certificate of Incorporation of the Registrant, as currently in effect. - 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant to be filed after the closing of the offering made under this Registration Statement. - 3.3 Amended and Restated Bylaws of the Registrant. - 4.1 Specimen common stock certificate. - 4.2 Warrant to purchase shares of Series C preferred stock of the Registrant issued to Pentech Financial Services, Inc. - 4.3 Warrant to purchase shares of Series C preferred stock of the Registrant issued to PFF Bank and Trust, Inc. - 4.4 Warrant to purchase shares of common stock of the Registrant issued to Edward Gibstein. - 4.5 Warrant to purchase shares of common stock of the Registrant issued to Irving Minnaker. - 4.6 Warrant to purchase shares of common stock of the Registrant issued to Mitchell Segal. - 4.7 Warrant to purchase shares of common stock of the Registrant issued to State Street Securities, Inc. - 4.8 Amended and Restated Rights Agreement dated December 31, 1997. - 4.9 Addendum to the Amended and Restated Rights Agreement by and between the Registrant and PFF Bank and Trust, Inc. dated February 1, 1999. - 4.10 Addendum to the Amended and Restated Rights Agreement by and between the Registrant and Pentech Financial Services, Inc. dated February 1, 1999. - ++4.11 Registration Rights Agreement, dated as of February 24, 2000, made by and among PCTEL and the shareholders of Voyager Technologies, Inc. - ++5.1 Form of Opinion of Wilson Sonsini Goodrich & Rosati, Professional Corporation. - 10.1 Form of Indemnification Agreement between PCTEL and each of its directors and officers. - 10.2 1995 Stock Option Plan and form of agreements thereunder. - 10.3 1997 Stock Option Plan, as amended and restated, August 3, 1999, and form of agreements thereunder.
+- 2.1 Agreement and Plan of Reorganization dated as of February 23, 2000 by and among PCTEL, Inc., Voyager Technologies, Inc., VT Acquisition Corp. and certain shareholders of Voyager Technologies, Inc. - 3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect (Incorporated by reference to Exhibit 3.1 of the Company's Registration Statement on Form S-1, Registration Statement No. 333-94707). - 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant to be filed after the closing of the offering made under this Registration Statement (Incorporated by reference to Exhibit 3.2 of the Company's Registration Statement on Form S-1, Registration Statement No. 333-94707). - 3.3 Amended and Restated Bylaws of the Registrant (Incorporated by reference to Exhibit 3.3 of the Company's Registration Statement on Form S-1, Registration Statement No. 333-94707). - 4.1 Specimen common stock certificate (Incorporated by reference to Exhibit 4.1 of the Company's Registration Statement on Form S-1, Registration Statement No. 333-94707). - 4.2 Warrant to purchase shares of Series C preferred stock of the Registrant issued to Pentech Financial Services, Inc. (Incorporated by reference to Exhibit 4.2 of the Company's Registration Statement on Form S-1, Registration Statement No. 333-94707). - 4.3 Warrant to purchase shares of Series C preferred stock of the Registrant issued to PFF Bank and Trust, Inc. (Incorporated by reference to Exhibit 4.3 of the Company's Registration Statement on Form S-1, Registration Statement No. 333-94707). - 4.4 Warrant to purchase shares of common stock of the Registrant issued to Edward Gibstein (Incorporated by reference to Exhibit 4.4 of the Company's Registration Statement on Form S-1, Registration Statement No. 333-94707). - 4.5 Warrant to purchase shares of common stock of the Registrant issued to Irving Minnaker (Incorporated by reference to Exhibit 4.5 of the Company's Registration Statement on Form S-1, Registration Statement No. 333-94707). - 4.6 Warrant to purchase shares of common stock of the Registrant issued to Mitchell Segal (Incorporated by reference to Exhibit 4.6 of the Company's Registration Statement on Form S-1, Registration Statement No. 333-94707). - 4.7 Warrant to purchase shares of common stock of the Registrant issued to State Street Securities, Inc.

+(Incorporated by reference to Exhibit 4.7 of the Company's Registration Statement on Form S-1, Registration Statement No. 333-94707).